brainhackorg/bhg-event-materials/docs/brainhack_broadcasting_instructions.md

 ### Zoom

 Zoom is a meeting platform provides many features for discussions and streaming.
-If you would prefer an enviroment that allows your followers to engage with your streaming via [chat function](https://support.zoom.us/hc/en-us/articles/203650445-In-Meeting-Chat) you can also use this platform.
+If you would prefer an environment that allows your followers to engage with your streaming via [chat function](https://support.zoom.us/hc/en-us/articles/203650445-In-Meeting-Chat) you can also use this platform.
 For more detailed explanation on how to set up the tool please visit [Broadcast using a Zoom Room or Desktop Client]( https://support.zoom.us/hc/en-us/articles/360024605572-Broadcast-using-a-Zoom-Room-or-Desktop-Client).